2017 Subaru Levorg review

 Subaru's third-generation EyeSight active safety suite.
 It includes automatic emergency braking that works at city and highway speeds, and an alert that warns if you are drifting out of your lane.

 Seven airbags.
-Electronic stability control, which can help a car recover from an unexpected skid and is mandatory on new cars.
-(For the placement of airbags, and more on the Levorg’s EyeSight active safety systems, please open the Safety section below.)
+Electronic stability control, which can help you recover from a skid.
+(For the placement of airbags, and more on EyeSight, please open the Safety section below.)

 Every Subaru Levorg carries a three-year, unlimited kilometre warranty.